 Getting Less Tough on Crime without Going Soft

-Wesley Lowery - Washington Post - @WesleyLowery, Molly Gill - Families against Mandatory Minimums - @mmgillwriter, Marc Mauer - Sentencing Project - @SentencingProj, John Pfaff - Fordham Law School - @JohnFPfaff
+Wesley Lowery - correspondent for "60 IN 6" - @WesleyLowery, Molly Gill - Families against Mandatory Minimums - @mmgillwriter, Marc Mauer - Sentencing Project - @SentencingProj, John Pfaff - Fordham Law School - @JohnFPfaff